orangecrab-fpga/orangecrab-hardware/hardware/orangecrab_r0.1/review/schematic-checklist.md

 * [NA] Under/overvoltage protection configured correctly if used
 * [X] Verify estimated power usage per rail against regulator rating
-* [ ] Current-sense resistors on power rails after regulator output caps, not in switching loop
+* [NA] Current-sense resistors on power rails after regulator output caps, not in switching loop
+ * To reduce BOM this have been omitted, will cut traces during board bringup to validate power supplies.
-* [ ] Remote sense used on low voltage or high current rails
+* [NA] Remote sense used on low voltage or high current rails
 * [ ] Linear regulators are stable with selected output cap ESR
 * [ ] Confirm power rail sequencing against device datasheets